-Homework and Ouizzes:
+Homework and Quizzes:

 Homework will be assigned each class period.
-Students with questions regarding homework should see me before or after class and may make an appointment.
+Students with questions regarding homework should see me before or after school and may make an appointment.
 Reading quizzes will be given at the beginning of each class period; reading the assigned homework is crucial to success.
-Students are responsible for all assignments, whether in attendance or not at the time the assignments are made.